+Provisional estimate

-Provisional estimate Source: GTIS, Drewry
+Source: GTIS, Drewry

 The volume of oil moved by sea was affected by the economic recession in 2008 and 2009, but since then, renewed growth in the world economy and in oil demand has had a positive impact on seaborne trade.
-Oil demand has benefited from economic growth in Asia, especially in China, where oil consumption increased by a compound average growth rate (CAGR) of 4.3% between 2013 and 2022 to touch 15.0 million barrels per day (mbpd).
+Oil demand has benefited from economic growth in Asia, especially in China, where oil consumption increased by a compound average growth rate (CAGR) of 3.6% between 2013 and 2023 to 14.7 mbpd.
 Low per capita oil consumption in developing countries, such as China and India, compared with the developed world provides scope for higher oil consumption in these economies.
-Conversely, oil consumption in developed OECD economies has been in decline for much of the last decade, but in 2015, this trend was reversed for the United States (U.S.) and some European countries primarily due to the positive impact of lower oil prices on demand for products such as gasoline.
-Oil demand in OECD economies declined at a CAGR of 0.7% from 47.7 mbpd in 2017 to 46.0 mbpd in 2022.
+Conversely, oil consumption in developed OECD economies declined for much of the last decade, but in 2015, this trend was reversed for the US and some European countries primarily due to the positive impact of lower oil prices on demand for products such as gasoline.
+Oil demand in OECD economies declined at a CAGR of 1.2% from 47.7 mbpd in 2018 to 45.7 mbpd in 2023.

-World Oil Consumption: 1992-2022 (Million bpd)
+World Oil Consumption: 1992-2023 (Million bpd)

-Provisional estimate Source: IEA, Drewry
+Source: IEA, Drewry

-Global oil demand grew at a CAGR of 0.9% during 2012-2022.
-Global oil demand plunged 9.1% to 90.9 mbpd in 2020 on account of demand destruction due to Covid.
-However, the easing of mobility restrictions and resumption of economic activities coupled with the launch of several Covid vaccines, have supported the global oil demand in 2021 and 2022.
-The global oil demand increased from 90.9 mbpd in 2020 to 96.5 mbpd in 2021.
-Global economic recovery coupled with the energy crisis, which started in October 2021, provided a further boost to oil demand in 2022 and it grew by 2.3 mbpd in 2022.
+Global oil demand grew at a CAGR of 1.0% during 2013-2024, but plunged 9.2% to 91.5 mbpd in 2020 due to Covidled demand destruction.
+However, easing mobility restrictions and resumption of economic activities coupled with the launch of several Covid vaccines, supported the demand in 2021 which increased from 90.9 mbpd in 2020 to 96.5 mbpd in 2021.
+Global economic recovery coupled with the energy crisis, which started in October 2021, further boosted oil demand in 2022, which grew 2.3 mbpd during the year.
+In 2023, growth in oil demand grew 2.3mbpd as it benefited from the post-Covid rebound in China's oil consumption and healthy growth in demand in the developing countries of Asia and Latin America.